yulqen/contax/README.md

 # Contax - A Simple Contact Manager

-Contax is a simple contact management application built with Django that helps users to store, manage, and share their contacts.
-The application features a user-friendly interface, allowing users to create, update, delete, and search for contacts easily.
+Contax is a simple contact management application built with Django that helps users to store and manage their contacts.
+The application features a user-friendly interface, allowing users to create, update, delete contacts easily.

 ## Features

 - **Contact Management**: Create, read, update, and delete contacts.
 - **Search and Filter**: Easily search for contacts by name, email, or other fields, and filter favorites.
-- **Favorite Contacts**: Mark contacts as favorites for quick access.
+- **Favourite Contacts**: Mark contacts (by clicking the star icon) as favourites for quick visual access.
+(Filtering or sorting by favourites could be an additional feature).
 - **Responsive Design**: Accessible on mobile and desktop devices.

 ## Getting Started